Untitled.png

 Amira is available for in-person sessions in our Tacoma office and offers telehealth sessions for individuals and couples ages 18 and older.
 Her rate is $180/session with an available sliding scale.

-JOSH SPECHT, M.Ed., LMHCA (HE/HIM)
+JOSH SPECHT, M.Ed., LMHC (HE/HIM)

-As a Queer clinician, Josh specializes in working with Queer-identified adolescents and young adults as well as their families in the exploration of various topics including gender and sexual identity, self-esteem, and developing positive coping mechanisms.
+Josh also specializes in working with Queer-identified adolescents and young adults in the exploration of various topics including gender and sexual identity, self-esteem, and developing positive coping mechanisms.
 In his work, Josh always strives to utilize a non-judgmental, strengths-based approach to cultivate a space where his clients feel accepted, celebrated, and empowered with the confidence to continue along their unique and precious paths towards self-actualization.
-In his free time, Josh enjoys playing video games, watching scary movies, participating in and hosting trivia nights, and tabletop gaming.

-Josh sees individual clients ages 10 and older, and also sees couples and families.
-His rate is $150/hr with an available sliding scale.
+Josh sees individual clients ages 13 and older, and also sees couples and families.
+His rate is $160/hr with an available sliding scale.
 Josh sees in-person clients in our University Place office and also offers telehealth sessions.

 Kaden sullivan, msw, lswaic